MitjaNemec/Kicad_action_plugins/README.md

 This plugin displays lenght of all tracks on selected nets.
 This can be used for lenght matching.

 Workflow:
-1. Select tracks or pads on nets you want the lenght displayed
+1. Select tracks or pads on nets you want the lenght displayed.
+You can also select a footprint(s)
-2. Run the plugin
+2. Run the plugin.
+You can remove redundant nets
 3. Lay the tracks
 4. Close the track lenght window